esyede/rakit/packages/docs/data/cache/usage.md

 ## Storing Items

-Storing items in the cache is very simple.
-Just call the `put()` method like this:
+`put()` stores an item:

 ```php
 Cache::put('name', 'Budi', 10);
 ```

-The first parameter is the key of the cache item.
-You will use this key to retrieve the item from the cache.
-The second parameter is its value.
-The third parameter is the number of `minutes` you want the item to be cached.
+The parameters are the key the item is read back by, its value, and how many minutes to keep it.

 **Storing an item forever:**

-The `forever()` method stores an item without a practical expiration time limit (it is stored for 5 years):
+`forever()` stores an item for five years, which is as good as forever:

 ```php
 Cache::forever('settings', $settings);